I received a question from a viewer the other day, about the sales calls qualification process once a client has already agreed to a meeting.

 1. Are you a good fit for them?

 Basically, you want the clients you’re talking to, to know that you’re a perfect fit.
-Here is where most of the selling takes place, right at the beginning of the call.
+Here is where most of the selling takes place, right at the beginning of the sales calls.

-The easiest way to qualify at this point is to ask questions about what they’ve tried in the past and how big of a problem there is.
+The easiest way to qualify at this point is to ask questions about what they’ve tried in the past and how big their need is.

 2. Are they a good fit for you?